Healthy Homes Assessment Haumoana

 Healthy Homes Assessment Services

-Did you know that the Healthy Homes Standards came into in force on July 1, 2021?
-Landlords now have to make sure that their Haumoana rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any new or renewed tenancy and all private rental properties are required to be completely in compliance by July 1st 2024.
+Did you be aware that the Healthy Homes Standards came into in force on July 1, 2021?
+Landlords now have to make sure their Haumoana rental properties meet the minimum Healthy Homes Standards within 90 days of a renewed or new tenancy and all private rental properties are required to be completely conforming by the 1st July 2024.

-We can evaluate the rental property you have in order to determine whether it meets NZ Healthy Homes and Residential Tenancy Acts standards.
-After assessing, we will advise you or your property manager of any work required. needs to be done, and offer the report with all the details required to complete your tenancy agreement’s Healthy Home Statement of Compliance.
+We can evaluate your rental property to check if it meets the NZ Healthy Homes and Residential Tenancy Acts standards.
+After the assessment, we’ll advise you or your property manager of the work which needs to be completed, and provide an evaluation report with all the necessary information to complete your tenancy agreement’s Healthy Home Statement of Compliance.

-We are completely independent assessors of rental property, we are fully certified for each of Healthy Homes and Homefit.
+We’re completely independent assessors of rental properties as well as fully qualified for each of Healthy Homes and Homefit.

 Call Now 0800 856 525